EmbarkStudios/puffin/puffin_http/README.md

 ## How to use
-Add a `puffin_http` `Server` to the profiled application When the server is started, [`puffin_viewer`](https://crates.io/crates/puffin_viewer) application can connect to it and display profiling informations.
+Add a `puffin_http` `Server` to the profiled application When the server is started, [`puffin_viewer`](https://crates.io/crates/puffin_viewer) application can connect to it and display profiling information.

 ``` rust
 fn main() {